igolaizola/musikai/README.md

 ### Sync

-The `sync` command is used to obtain album UPC codes and song ISCR codes from DistroKid.
+The `sync` command is used to obtain the following data from DistroKid and digital stores:
+ - Album UPC code
+ - Song ISRC codes
+ - Spotify ID
+ - Spotify song features
+ - Apple Music ID
+ - YouTube ID

 The album must have been already published to digital stores in order to obtain the codes.

 ```bash